 In 2006, a year after the birth of my first child, my eldest daughter was diagnosed with Celiac Disease, an autoimmune disease where the body cannot digest the protein in wheat, barley, and rye.
 One month later, I experienced severe pain in my head, weakness, numbness and severe exhaustion.
 It was so extreme that I was unable to carry my one-year-old daughter.
 All of these symptoms mirrored the symptoms I had experienced when I was 18 years old.
 I was taken to the hospital where my symptoms continued to worsen and I suffered from paralysis on one side of my body and loss of peripheral vision in one eye.
 I experienced extreme fatigue and small spots (lesions) were seen on a scan of my brain.
 I was told it was symptoms related to Multiple Sclerosis and was sent home and told to wait and see if it was just one isolated episode or to see if it would progress.
 For years I had experienced all the symptoms of MS but always just thought it was who I was.

 When I came home to heal, I was like a woman with a great thirst and no water to be found.
 I researched anything I could find.
 Conventional medicine could not help and I wanted to know why I, a healthy young woman of 26 years of age, had an unexplained autoimmune disease, as well as my young one-year-old daughter.
 What I discovered in my research and self-experimentation is that food can heal if you follow the correct formula.
 It is science.
 And if science is true it can be repeated.
-In my discoveries, I found that while we are all the same species there are tweaks in our makeup that need to be considered when formulating a lifestyle that nurtures individuals.
+In my discoveries, I found that while we have similarities there are tweaks in our makeup that need to be considered when formulating a lifestyle that nurtures individuals.
 My conclusion was that while nutrition that healed and nurtured was the key component, positive thinking, and positive body movement went hand-in-hand with the totality of the healing.
 Through a Primal/Paleo diet, and now Ketogenic diet, meditation, yoga, dance, climbing, walks and other natural intuitive movements I healed fully.
 What I have also realized is that the formula will change and evolve with the seasons of our lives.
 The magic is in tuning in and listening to the stage of life we are in and adjusting to what we need.
 The only constant in the Universe is change, and we must change with it.

 In 2007, I was introduced to Tapping (EFT) and integrated it into my meditation practice, as well as the lives of my children.
 Tapping, for those that have never heard of it, is an emotional form of acupressure that helps to release blocked energy through a practice of tapping meridian points in a specific sequenced pattern, along with key verbal phrases that help us go directly to the triggers the brain creates and release them to free the energy.
 This practice has been instrumental in my healing happening in such a short amount of time.